yaikobzeray/dev-journal/activity_log.md

 Organized the project board and closed stale issues.
 Good hygiene for the repo.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [DJANGO] Thursday, 18 January 2024 — Entry 2

+Configured Django CORS headers for the frontend.
+Used django-cors-headers to whitelist the React dev server.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*